getodk/xforms-spec/_sections/20-instance.md

 | attribute     | description
 |---------------|------------
-| `id`          | on the childnode of the primary instance: This is the unique ID at which the form is identified the server that publishes the Form and receives data submissions.
+| `id`          | on the childnode of the primary instance: This is the unique ID at which the form is identified by the server that publishes the Form and receives data submissions.
 For more information see [this Form List Specification](https://bitbucket.org/javarosa/javarosa/wiki/FormListAPI). \[required\]
 | `orx:version` | on the childnode of the primary instance in the _http://openrosa.org/xforms/_ namespace: Form version which can contain any string value.
 Like [meta nodes](#metadata) this information is used as a _processing cue_ for the server receiving the submission.
 | `jr:template` | on any repeat group node in the _http://openrosa.org/javarosa namespace_: This serves to define a default template for repeats and is useful if any of the leaf nodes inside a repeat contains a default value.
 It is not transmitted in the record and only affects the behavior of the form engine.
 For more details, see the [repeats](#repeats) section.